 Each individual who transacts with the system frequently will require their own unique license.
 It might be tempting to only buy one license and share it between people, but people won't be able to use the account at the same time, and it will make it almost impossible to track who has made changes.

 Individual full licenses enable full functionality of the system, and ensures comprehensive audibility.
-Each full license costs $120 per year, however you aren't limited to the number you purchase at initial implementation, you can start with fewer licenses and add them on as you go.
+Each full license costs $120 per month (this varies slightly depending on your currency), however you aren't limited to the number you purchase at initial implementation, you can start with fewer licenses and add them on as you go.

 Within each full license, NetSuite offers a range of different role types which give you various degrees of access.
 For example, Sales Managers will have slightly more functionality of the CRM module, and the CFO will have more access to the finance modules.
 The roles are fully customisable so you can alter them to fit your organisation.